 Many antivirus software conflicts your Windows downloaded updates and quarantines them.
-Antivirus is designed to stop the download of files which are meant to change your existing system files.
+Antivirus is designed to stop the download of files that are meant to change your existing system files.
 Although they update their protocols with any new developments (like the new files which are meant to be downloaded from the Windows update), it is possible that they didn’t update their definitions yet.

 Disabling your antivirus is a risky move and might expose you to a number of threats.
 Hence we should only disable them momentarily and run the Update Manager.
 If our problem gets solved, we can keep it disabled until the download the complete.
-If not, you can switch it back on anytime.
+If not, you can switch it back On anytime.

 Solution 3: Switching to a LAN connection